-You will need to report to the reception desk in the x-ray department, which is adjacent to the Emergency Department.
-From there you will be directed to the Nuclear Medicine department.
+You will need to report to the reception desk in the main x-ray department, which is adjacent to the Emergency Department.
+From there you will be directed to the nuclear medicine department.

 During your morning appointment you will be given an injection into your arm.

 After the injection you will be free to leave the department.
 You may eat and drink as normal.
 Drinking extra fluid will help improve image quality.

-You will be asked to return for the scan approximately two to three hours after the injection (we will give you an exact time to return).
+You will be asked to return for the scan approximately three to four hours after the injection (we will give you an exact time to return).

-You will be required to lie on the imaging couch while the scan takes place - the procedure takes approximately 30 minutes.
+On your return you will be required to lie on the imaging couch while the scan takes place.
+The procedure can take up to an hour.

-The gamma camera will be close to you, without touching, and you will never be totally enclosed.
+The gamma camera will be close to you, without touching.
+You will never be totally enclosed.